akhrarovsaid/payload-v3-faqs/README.md

 <details>
 <summary>Answer</summary>

-This most common cause of this issue is because you have a root `layout.tsx` that wraps around your `(payload)` folder.
+The most common cause of this issue is because you have a root `layout.tsx` that wraps around your `(payload)` folder.
 There already exists a `layout.tsx` inside the (payload) folder.
-This causes
+This causes Payload to inherit a layout where there are `html` and `body` tags nested within eachother which is an invalid `html` structure.
+To fix this, ensure you don't have a root layout wrapping the `(payload)` folder.
+Have a look at how the [website template](https://github.com/payloadcms/payload/tree/main/templates/website/src/app) handles this.
 </details>

 ---